CMSC 341 - Project 3: Prioritizing Coffee Shop Orders - Spring 2026

 Overloaded Insertion Function

-There is an overloaded insertion function for the class Crop to help you debugging the project.
+There is an overloaded insertion function for the class Order to help you debugging the project.
 The implementation is provided to you.
-You do not need to modify the function.

-The class Region constructs a skew or a leftist data structure of the type min-heap or max-heap.
+The class Shop constructs a skew or a leftist data structure of the type min-heap or max-heap.
 This class has a member variable called m_heap.
-The member variable m_heap presents the root node of the heap data structure and it is of the type Crop.
+The member variable m_heap presents the root node of the heap data structure .
 The following table presents the list of member functions that need implementation.

-Region::Region(prifn_t priFn, HEAPTYPE heapType, STRUCTURE structure, int regPrior)
+Shop::Shop(prifn_t priFn, HEAPTYPE heapType, STRUCTURE structure, int regPrior, int id)

 This is the constructor.
-It must be provided with a pointer to the prioritization function, the type of heap, the desired data structure, and the priority value of this region.
+It must be provided with a pointer to the prioritization function, the type of heap, the desired data structure, and the priority value of this shop.

 The destructor deallocates the memory and re-initializes the member variables.